Love Lagna Locha

-Love Lagna Locha is an Indian Marathi television serial produced by Vidyadhar Pathare.
-It started airing on Zee Yuva from 22 August 2016 and ended on 17 February 2018.
+Love Lagna Locha is an Indian Marathi language TV series which is produced by Vidyadhar Pathare.
+It aired on Zee Yuva from 22 August 2016 and ended on 17 February 2018.
+It stars Omkar Govardhan, Saksham Kulkarni and Vivek Sangle in lead roles.

-Plot summary
+Plot

 It is a story of group of friends; Sumeet, Vinay and Raghav.
 Sumeet is career-minded, Raghav is flirty and Vinay is struggling to find a wife.
 The other friends are their colleagues and neighbours.